-Objecting to the development
+Objecting to the outline planning application

 The Harts Farm site is home to an established flood plain on two sides.
 The inclusion of a flood plain creates its own dynamic mix in this unique bio diverse environment.
 This area, which is constantly sodden even in summer months and can be considered to be a water meadow, coupled with the hedgerows, lends itself to be a micro-nature reserve.